Regression modelling of spatiotemporal extreme U.S. wildfires via partially-interpretable neural networks: Simulation study

 \subsubsection{Overview}

-We now perform two studies to highlight the robustness of our modelling approach when the EV distribution or the functional form of $\theta_i$ are misspecified and illustrate the flexibility of the bGEV-PP model for predicting extreme quantiles.
+We now perform two studies to highlight the robustness of our modelling approach when the response distribution or the functional form of the PINN are misspecified, and illustrate the flexibility of the bGEV-PP model for predicting extreme quantiles.